fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 the industry is made up of people who develop software as a job but in their spare time they may have any range of other interests.

-## What Are Your Thoughts on Bootcamp Graduates?
+## What Are Your Thoughts On Bootcamp Graduates?

 It is good for soon to be developers to know that Bootcamp certificates of completion may not weigh as heavily as